Please ensure Javascript is enabled for purposes of website accessibility

 Kerry Dominish

-Kerry Dominish, is currently the CEO of EarlyEd, an early childhood intervention service based in Sydney.
-Kerry brings to this role a background in Speech Pathology and a wide range of experiences working in the health, community and early childhood intervention sectors in Australia and overseas.
+Kerry Dominish, is CEO of EarlyEd, an early childhood intervention service based in Sydney.
+Kerry brings to this role a background in Speech Pathology and experiences working in the health, community and early childhood intervention sectors in Australia and overseas.

 John Forster